IBMStreams/sample.edge-mnist-notebook/README.md

 This sample requires Cloud Pak for Data (CP4D) and several CP4D services: Streams, Watson Studio, and Edge Analytics.
 A Streams Instance should be provisioned, and Edge systems should be available.
-It also requires read/write access to an IBM Event Streams topic, accessible to the CP4D Streams Instance, as well as the Edge systems.
-Depending on where the IBM Event Streams instance is provisioned, the topic may need to be created on the IBM Cloud.
+It also requires read/write access to an IBM Event Streams or Kafka topic, accessible to the CP4D Streams Instance, as well as the Edge systems.
+Depending on where the IBM Event Streams or Kafka instance is provisioned, the topic may need to be created on the IBM Cloud.

 Please see the appropriate documentation links for installing and provisioning each item.